diballesteros/hashnode-posts/cl4csybwd00qnf6nvdnjv3qvj.md

 ### Introduction

 In the last article of this series, we went over how to create a test with Cypress, an end-to-end testing framework.
-Check it out[here](https://relatablecode.com/testing-a-react-application-creating-a-cypress-test).
+Check it out [here](https://relatablecode.com/testing-a-react-application-creating-a-cypress-test).
 Cypress is a featureful framework that has only improved with its new version, and its main view got a makeover to give it a more modern look.

 ![new Cypress screen](https://cdn.hashnode.com/res/hashnode/image/upload/v1655046298412/aTNqXSjwn.png align="left")